Bluish-grey saltator: Distribution and habitat

-This species occurs in open woodland, plains and scrub, in Bolivia, Brazil, Paraguay, Argentina, and Uruguay.
+This species occurs in a wide range of semi-open habitats, such as woodlands, scrub and edges of forest (it avoids the interior of dense forests) in tropical and subtropical South America, including northern Argentina, western Uruguay, Paraguay, widely in Brazil (being replaced by the olive-grey saltator in the extreme north near the borders with the Guianas and Venezuela), Bolivia, eastern Peru, eastern Ecuador, and southeastern Colombia (being replaced by the olive-grey saltator in central and northern parts of the country).

 Behaviour and ecology

 The bluish-grey saltator feeds on fruits, buds and slow-moving arthropods.
 It forages at low and middle levels, sometimes in pairs or small groups and sometimes with mixed-species flocks that may include other saltators.

 The two pale blue subelliptic eggs per clutch measure some 23–31.5 mm long by about 17–22 mm wide and weigh about 5 grams each.
 They look unusual for this genus as they have a circle of blackish-brown hairstreaks and dots around the blunt end.
 They are laid in a bulky cup nest 2–4 m high in a tree.